Hanyun1126/Advanced-Data-Analysis/README.md

 # Advanced-Data-Analysis
 GR5291 Final Project

-This is the capstone project associated with Columbia University.
+This is a capstone project associated with Columbia University.